-- In Smith, Duffy + Partners won a $4,500,000 verdict against Misericordia Hospital, finding the hospital negligent in their testing and treatment of David Smith, ultimately resulting in his death.
-Mr. Smith was taken by his mother to Misericordia, and ultimately died of an aortic dissection after the hospital staff failed to properly recognize his condition.
-The jury returned its verdict after a 2-week trial, and it was reported as one of the largest malpractice verdicts in the state that year.
+- In Smith, The Duffy Firm won a $4,500,000 verdict against Misericordia Hospital, finding the hospital negligent in the testing and treatment of David Smith, ultimately resulting in his death.
+Mr. Smith was taken by his mother to Misericordia, and ultimately died of an aortic dissection after the hospital staff failed to properly treat or diagnose his condition.
+The jury returned its verdict after a two-week-long trial.
+The verdict was reported as one of the largest verdicts in Pennsylvania that year.

-- A $3,800,000 settlement was attained for a boy who, at 28 hours after birth, developed necrotizing endocolitis (NEC).
-Failure to properly diagnose the NEC resulted in a decrease in oxygen saturation that ultimately caused the boy to suffer an anoxic injury and cerebral palsy.
+- A confidential settlement of $3,800,000 was attained for a boy who, 28 hours after birth, developed necrotizing endocolitis (NEC).
+Failure to properly diagnose the NEC resulted in a decrease in oxygen saturation that ultimately caused an anoxic injury and cerebral palsy to the boy.

-- A 39-year-old man in good health was brought to the emergency room with complaints of a headache, so severe that he could not stand or function at work.
+- The Duffy Firm secured a $3,500,000 settlement in a case where a 39-year-old man in good health was brought to the emergency room with complaints of a headache so severe that he could not stand or function at work.
 After about an hour in the ER, he felt better.
-Without ordering a CAT scan or neurological consultation, the ER discharged him.
-Weeks later, the man collapsed on the street and was rushed to the hospital where imaging showed a brain lesion responsible for his headaches had ruptured, leaving him with irreversible and permanent brain damage.
+Without ordering a CAT scan or neurological consultation, the ER discharged the man.
+Weeks later, he collapsed on the street and was rushed to the hospital, where imaging showed a brain lesion responsible for his headaches had ruptured, leaving him with irreversible and permanent brain damage.
 He never fully regained consciousness and died 3 years later.
-Duffy + Partners successfully negotiated a $3,500,000 settlement for the case.

 - A confidential settlement of $2,250,000 was reached for a baby with cerebral palsy who was delivered by a midwife and nurses who failed to recognize the significance of deceleration and drop in the baseline on the fetal monitor.